 Not every aspect of systems theory is introduced, but it would be unrealistic to complain about elements of theory that could not be addressed in 145 pages of text.
 Marcuson provides a useful bibliography and list of websites and blogs to equip the reader with further opportunities to explore systems thinking and its application to ministry.

 Perhaps the book is not best served by the title.
 Leaders Who Last sounds like a study of decades-long pastoral ministries.
 Although the principles in the book are precisely those that can make a long-term ministry possible and productive, in fact this book would be especially helpful to a minister as she or he enters the parish.

 While the novice will find Marcuson’s work an insightful introduction to applying systems theory to the practice of ministry, clergy and other church leaders who have spent many years in the parish and exploring systems theory explorer will also find themselves making new connections, shedding new light upon their own functioning in ministry and in their families.
 An alternative subtitle for the book could well be: ‘Considering Ministry in the Light of Systems Theory Again for the First Time’.
 Especially valuable is Marcuson’s long-term perspective: “Most of us have personal challenges that we will work on for a lifetime.
 When we keep the faith, we keep working on ourselves.” (p.
 3) Marcuson’s book is a notable contribution in the effort to both initiate and sustain that lifetime’s work.

 Margaret Marcuson serves on the faculty of the Leadership in Ministry workshops at Portland and Boston.
 Leadership in Ministry workshops, is a post-graduate program in clergy leadership development.
-The workshops are offered at four locations: Atlanta, Boston, Lost River WV, and Portland OR.
+The workshops are offered at four locations: Atlanta, Boston, Lynchburg VA, Portland OR, and Kansas City MO.
 Check the schedule for the workshop dates at the various locations.